AngleProtocol/angle-docs/guides/app-guides/earn/staking/univ3-lp.md

 # 🦄 Incentives for Uniswap V3 Liquidity Providers

-Angle implemented a specific mechanism to reward Uniswap V3 Liquidity Providers (LPs) according to their added value to the protocol.
+Angle implements a specific mechanism to reward Uniswap V3 Liquidity Providers (LPs) according to their added value to the protocol.
 Basically, it allows to reward LPs more granularily according to the efficiency of the liquidity they provide.
 In turn, they have the opportunity to provide liquidity in more complex ways that benefit from all Uniswap V3 possibilities.

 {% hint style="info" %}
 You can find more details on the mechanism in [the original announcement](https://blog.angle.money/a-new-incentivization-mechanism-for-uniswap-v3-liquidity-8ce32fa611b1).